Investing

 of revenue

-Our Private Equity division is one of the most active UK regional SME investors, supporting companies through various economic cycles.
-We partner with promising SMEs across all sectors and deal stages, and work together to achieve long-term sustainable growth.
-Each year we review over 2,500 business plans and are currently supporting more than 250 SMEs.
+Our Private Equity division is one of the most active UK regional SME investors, supporting companies through their own and economic cycles.
+We partner with promising SMEs across all sectors and deal stages.
+Each year we review over 3,000 business plans and are currently supporting more than 250 SMEs.

 of revenue